XcooBee/xcoobee-cookie-kit/README.md

 <link rel="stylesheet" href="{URL}/xcoobee-cookie-kit.min.css">

 All of the display elements can be overridden, however, we can not support non-standard CSS values.
-For that define a css file name in the initial config.

 # How to Use the XcooBee Cookie Kit